-Since joining CBS News in 2011, King has conducted revealing and news-making interviews with world leaders, political figures and celebrities, including former President Barack Obama; Secretary of State Mike Pompeo; Bruce Springsteen; Dave Chappelle; Dylan Farrow; Chris Rock; Elon Musk; Billie Eilish; R. Kelly; and Michelle Obama and her mother, Marian Robinson, in their first TV interview together.
+Since joining CBS News in 2011, King has conducted revealing and news-making interviews with world leaders, political figures and celebrities, including former President Barack Obama; Secretary of State Mike Pompeo; Bruce Springsteen; Dave Chappelle; Barbara Streisand; Bradley Cooper and Carey Mulligan; Alexis Ohanian; Ed Sheeran; Angela Bassett; Cherelle Griner; Dylan Farrow; Chris Rock; Elon Musk; Billie Eilish; R. Kelly; and Michelle Obama and her mother, Marian Robinson, in their first TV interview together.
 She also conducted the final interviews with Representative John Lewis and Cicely Tyson before their passing.

-King has landed a string of exclusive and competitive interviews.
+In October 2023, King spoke exclusively with music, business and cultural icon Shawn “JAY-Z” Carter for a rare and wide-ranging interview in conjunction with the Book of HOV exhibit at the Brooklyn Public Library.
+In a CBS MORNINGS exclusive, King spent time with Tiffany Chen and Robert De Niro’s baby, Gia Virginia Chen-De Niro, as Chen opened up about her struggle with Bell’s palsy after she gave birth.
 In April 2022, King spoke exclusively with music megastar Megan Thee Stallion for her first TV interview addressing the 2020 shooting allegedly involving rapper Tory Lanez.
+In an exclusive interview in October 2022, King sat down with Brittney Griner’s wife, Cherelle, for her first interview since the WNBA star was sentenced to nine months in a Russian prison.
 In October 2020, King spoke exclusively with Breonna Taylor’s boyfriend, Kenneth Walker, about the night Taylor was fatally shot by police in her own home.

 King’s 2019 interview with embattled singer R. Kelly made international headlines when Kelly exploded during their extended sit-down.
 The interview aired on all broadcasts and was featured in a primetime special.
-King followed the Kelly interview with exclusive interviews with Azriel Clary and Joycelyn Savage, two young women who lived with Kelly in Chicago at the time, and were at the center of the controversy surrounding Kelly.
+King followed the Kelly interview with exclusive interviews with Azriel Clary and Joycelyn Savage, two young women who lived with Kelly in Chicago at the time and were at the center of the controversy surrounding the singer.

 King previously hosted “The Gayle King Show,” a live, weekday television interview program on OWN: The Oprah Winfrey Network.
 The program, which featured a discussion of a broad variety of topics that included politics and cultural developments, was also broadcast on XM Satellite Radio, where it premiered in 2006.